Ashtray 6 & 3 Saddle Front Adapter

 CASE STORAGE: By lightly loosening the string and pulling the handle back out of the Chevron Joint, you can lay the bender over on its side for fitting into tight cases.

-1. Remove and discard the B String (and/or G) from your guitar.
+1. Remove and discard the B String (and/or G if you ordered the bender for the G string) from your guitar.
 You will need a new string for the extra length.
 A gauge of .012 or .013 is recommended for B string.
-For G string benders, a .016, .017 or .018 is recommended, the lighter the better for best action.
+For G string benders, a .016, .017 or .018 is recommended, the lighter the better.
+A .013 or .017 will be included depending on which string you ordered it for.

 Here is the TELE14 model the way it should look mounted.